RMNCLDYO/tempo-panel-manager/README.md

 ### Chat Panel
 Perfect for when you want to:
-- Keep the AI chat visible while coding
+- Keep the AI chat visible while coding in a distraction-free window
-- Reference conversations without switching windows
+- Reference conversations without browser UI elements
 - Maintain a clean, focused workspace

 ### Canvas Panel
 Ideal for when you need to:
-- Focus solely on your canvas
+- Focus solely on your canvas without browser distractions
 - Maximize screen real estate
-- Minimize distractions while working
+- Create a distraction-free environment for deep work

 ## 🌐 Browser Support